Surrey Park’s A-Z of Useful Things to Know.

 Birthday Celebrations: Please discuss with the teachers if you wish to celebrate your child’s birthday in a special way.

-Civil Defence: In the event of a civil defence emergency,Civil Defence authorities may require us to evacuate to one of two civil defence sites: Stadium Southland or Ascot Community school.
+Civil Defence: In the event of a civil defence emergency,Civil Defence authorities may require us to evacuate to a civil defence site: Stadium Southland.
 If an evacuation is required a notice will be left at the centre advising you of the children’s location.

 Clothing: Please consider your child’s comfort when dressing your child for a day at the centre.
 Provide clothes that are easily washed and suitable for both inside and outside play.
 We ask that you bring a jacket, hat, gloves and gumboots/strong shoes in winter, and a sunhat, shorts and light top in summer.
 These spare clothing items can be left at the centre.
 Please make sure you name all clothing and shoes clearly.
 (Many families are using the same shops as you)

 Education Review Office: Approximately every 3 years the centre is visited by the ERO team.
-Copies of the reports can be obtained at the office or by clicking on which area you would like to see reports on, Surrey Park Early Learning Centre or Nga Tamariki @ MYPLC.
+Copies of the reports can be obtained at the office or by clicking on Surrey Park Early Learning Centre .

 Emergency Closure: Situations sometimes arise that lead to an emergency closure of the centre.
 Extreme weather conditions, loss of heat, power or water may force us to close and in such events you will need to collect your child from the centre.
 We will use email or txt to notify of any emergency situation.